How to Create Facilities Preventive Maintenance Checklists (With Templates)

 - Inspect all plumbing for any leaks or unusual noises at least once a year.

-- Periodically fire-test water heaters and boilers.
+- Fire-test water heaters and boilers periodically.

-- Check the drains’ connection to the sanitary sewer.
+- Check drain connections to sanitary sewer.

-- Install backflow devices when necessary such as with handheld showerheads.
+- Install backflow devices when necessary, such as with handheld showerheads.

 - Make sure sink traps and building traps are clean to prevent slow drainage.

-- Clean the air intake when necessary.
+- Clean air intake when necessary.

-- Change air filters monthly or bi-annually for premium.
+- Change air filters monthly or bi-annually.